-How to access a USB device remotely from Windows (or via WSL)?
+How to access a USB device remotely from Windows (or via WSL) with usbipd

-This is what the utility (well known to Linux users) called usbipd allows, and a Windows version can be downloaded here.
-You can also install it via Winget using the following command:
+This utility, well-known to Linux users, is called usbipd, and a Windows version of it can be downloaded here.
+Alternatively, you can install it via Winget using the following command:

 winget install usbipd

-Once installed, the tool is used via command line and allows all devices available on the network to connect to the USB device of your choice.
-Rest assured, by default, nothing is shared.
-You will need to list the devices with the following command:
+Once installed, the tool is used via the command line and allows all devices available on the network to connect to the USB device of your choice.
+Don’t worry, as nothing is shared by default.
+You’ll need to list the devices using the command:

 usbipd list

-You will then get a list of your devices.
-They will have an ID like: 3-1, 3-5…etc. To put it on the network, you will then launch the following command:
+This will provide a list of your devices with IDs like 3-1, 3-5, etc. To put a device on the network, run the following command:

 usbipd bind --busid=X-X